OoALRAi/c_ml/README.md

  a very simple implementation from scratch where no third party library has been used. it includes a very simple matrix library to enable matrix multiplication for forward pass and backward pass

+### NOTE:
+    the implementation is not memory safe and leaks too much memory!!

 ### usage:
 * first example learns to square numbers
 ```bash